-Untrained microsoft/phi-2
+Export microsoft/phi-2

-microsoft/phi-2 is not a big models but still quite big when it comes to write unittest.
+microsoft/phi-2 is not a big model but still quite big when it comes to write unittests.
 Function onnx_diagnostic.torch_models.hghub.get_untrained_model_with_inputs() can be used to create a reduced untrained version of a model coming from HuggingFace.
 It downloads the configuration from the website but creates a dummy model with 1 or 2 hidden layers in order to reduce the size and get a fast execution.
 The goal is usually to test the export or to compare performance.
 The relevance does not matter.

 Create the dummy model